Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions: Detailed Bounds from Infrared Consistency

 The values of $\Delta\bA$, $\Delta\bB$ are presented in Tab.\,\ref{tab:WC_D5}.
 We have $\bar a>0$, $\bar c<0$ for all spins, for both $\Delta\bar \alpha$, $\Delta\bar \beta$ and any $\xi$.
-We have $\bar b<0$ for spin $\frac{1}{2}$ and $1$, and for spin 0 we have $\bar b<0$ for $\Delta\bB$ and ${\rm sign }(\bar b)={\rm sign }(5\xi-3)$ for $\Delta\bA$.
+We have $\bar b<0$ for spin $\frac{1}{2}$ and $1$, and for spin 0 we have $\bar b<0$ for $\Delta\bB$ and ${\rm sign }(\bar b)={\rm sign }(3-5\xi)$ for $\Delta\bA$.
 We are thus in cases \textit{(1a)} and \textit{(1b)}.
 A bound on $z$ appears if $\bAUV$ or $\bBUV$ are sufficiently small, the exact condition is given in Tab.\,\ref{tab:bound_condition_D5}.

 As an example, we may consider the specific case where $\bAUV$, $\bBUV$ is negligible, setting $\bAUV=0$, $\bBUV=0$.
-This implies case \textit{(1a)}.
 We obtain WGC-like bounds for all spins, as shown in Tab.\,\ref{tab:bound_condition_D5}.
-The $\xi$-dependent bound is shown in Fig.\,\ref{fig:A_D5}.
-The allowed region in Fig.\,\ref{fig:A_D5} has a critical point to the left, which imposes a lower bound for the charge-to-mass ratio for all $\xi$.
-The subsequent WGC bound for all $\xi$ is $z \geq \sqrt{\frac{\sqrt{17975074} + 156}{32526}} \approx 0.368$.
+In the spin-$0$ case, the bound is $\xi$-dependent.
+Positivity excludes a region in the $z\xi$-plane, as shown in Fig.\,\ref{fig:A_D5}.
+For reference, we include in Fig.\,\ref{fig:A_D5} and in analogous figures in higher dimensions the value of $\xi$ for which the scalar is conformally coupled if $m\to 0$.
+The allowed region in Fig.\,\ref{fig:A_D5} has a critical point to the left, which imposes a lower bound on the charge-to-mass ratio for all $\xi$.
+The subsequent WGC bound for all $\xi$ is $z \geq \sqrt{\frac{13+\sqrt{937}}{18}} \approx 1.56$.

 \FloatBarrier